How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 Got the sales bug?
 Here are three more articles to help you sharpen your sales toolkit:

-But seriously, if you’re looking to grow your business and connect with customers in search of quality, trusted tradespeople, a Checkatrade membership is well worth considering.
+But seriously, if you’re looking to grow your business, a Checkatrade membership is well worth considering.

-• 8 out of 10 people would choose a trade endorsed by Checkatrade compared to one that isn’t endorsed**.
-The tick that homeowners trust, which helps you to win more business
+• People often choose a trade endorsed by Checkatrade compared to one that isn’t

-• Get exclusive access to trade deals, saving money on business essentials to help keep your profit margins sharp.
-Checkatrade members save on average £470 per year each*** on everything from equipment, van leasing, insurance, workwear, and more
+• Get exclusive access to trade deals, saving money on business essentials to help keep your profit margins sharp – covering offers and discounts on everything from equipment, insurance, workwear, and more

 Want to take your business to the next level?